ckampfe/zeroclarkthirty.com/posts/2017-06-24-your-own-elixir-shell.md

 A question I see often in the Elixir community is "how do I do the equivalent of `gem install` so it's available globally?"

-Folks typically do this because they want to be able to boot up their REPL (previously `irb`, now `iex`) and pull in an HTTP client, JSON parser, etc., and fire off some quick commands without having to got through th hassle of making a new project every time.
+Folks typically do this because they want to be able to boot up their REPL (previously `irb`, now `iex`) and pull in an HTTP client, JSON parser, etc., and fire off some quick commands without having to got through the hassle of making a new project every time.

 The usual answer I've seen has been to create a dummy project that you then load with your chosen dependencies and `iex` preloads and call it a day.
 This sounds tedious, but it's not all bad.
 It localizes your "global" dependencies to a specific place, and, even better, it's just a normal project that you can check into `git` and push somewhere. `git clone` and you have it on your new machine.